ABOUT THE PARK

 That's a red fox, sometimes called a 'silver phase' red fox, referring to the charcoal coloring in its fur.
 The gray and black fur mixed with the redder fur is normal for the red fox population here, and the coloration doesn't change from season to season.

 5. What is the chunky animal that we see along the trails?
-It's shaped sort of like a beaver.
+It's shaped sort of like a small bear.

 That's a hoary marmot, one of the meadow residents that's easy to see during the summer months.
 Marmots generally like to stay in the subalpine meadows rather than the lower forests, and they hibernate in the winter.